 A credit score between 620 and 679 is “good” for most dealers.
 However, for almost everyone, ideal customer score should be between 680 and 739.

 Those with scores above 680 are more likely to get attractive offers related to vehicle leasing.
 Those with scores below 660 only have a 22% chance of getting the application accepted.

 Before starting the leasing process, it is necessary to check the score and find an alternative to improve it.
 You can do this by lowering credit card balances and verifying that the credit history has no errors.

 What happens if I have a credit score below 600?

-For dealers, customers with a score below 600 are a high-risk lease.
-It does not indicate that it will be impossible to access a lease, but it does mean that the chances of having the desired car are lower.
+For dealers, customers with a score below 600 are high-risk leases.
+It does not mean that it will be impossible to access a lease, but it does mean that the chances of having the desired car are lower.

 They will remain in the high-risk financing category and often be asked for a security deposit to cover any installments that are not paid on time.
 Terms and conditions become tougher the lower the credit score.

 Tips for improving your credit score and leasing your desired vehicle